inet-framework/inet-tutorials/visualization/doc/index.md

 ---
 layout: page
-title: Visualization Tutorial for the INET Framework
+title: Visualization Tutorial
 tutorial: Visualization
+hidden: true
 ---

 In this tutorial we show you, how to use the visualization module in the INET Framework.